-1. In the Web Security manager, navigate to the Policy Management > Exceptions page.

-- 2. Under the Exceptions list, click Add. - 3.
+- 1. Go to the Policy Management > Exceptions page. - 2.
+Under the Exceptions list, click Add. - 3.
 On the Add Exception page, enter a unique, meaningful Name to identify the exception. - 4.
 Click in the URLs box, then type in the URL that you want to block or permit (for example, blogger.com).